vrbait1107/EVENT_BRANDING_APPLICATION/README.md

 2. Current Repository [Event Branding Application (PHP) ](https://github.com/vrbait1107/EVENT_BRANDING_APPLICATION)
 3. [Event Branding Application (MERN)](https://github.com/vrbait1107/MERN_EBA) Under Development

-## Event Branding Application: Start to End Support (Techfest Website)
+## Event Branding Application: Start to End Support (Techfest + CulturalFest Website)

-Event Branding Application project is a mobile based application and website that supports User registration, Event registration, Event payment and checkouts, Event Certificate generation, Event certificate verification, event feedback system and Administrator panel for events such as technical festival.
+Event Branding Application project is a mobile based application and website that supports User registration, Event registration, Event payment and checkouts, Event Certificate generation, Event certificate verification, event feedback system and Administrator panel for events such as technical festival and cultural festival.
 It helps program attendees, organizers, the authors and the reviewers in their respective activities.

 Development of Event Branding Application is an attempt to address the problems of managing user registration, event registration & payment details also managing users certificates and verifying their certificates & users feedbacks.
-The main goal of this Website & Application is to give working solution to managing entire technical festival from start to end.
+The main goal of this Website & Application is to give working solution to managing entire technical festival and cultural festival from start to end.

 ### Typical functions supported by Event Branding Application with Website (User Level)